 Congratulations to our SSL All-Star athletes, SSL Sportsmanship teams, and our SSL coach on the success of the past fall season.

 Emily is a member of the class of 2021.
-This is her first year as a staff writer on the Green Wave Gazette.
-She participates in soccer and lacrosse, as...
+This is her second year as a staff writer on the Green Wave Gazette.
+She participates in the sports of soccer and...

 Bill Marquardt, with permission